erszcz/msc-thesis/dfly-multiboot.md

 layout of the machine it is written for -- the partition table and file system on which the files of the operating system are stored.

-Traditionally, systems of the BSD family (among with Solaris back in the day called SunOS) used the `disklabel` partitioning layout.
+Traditionally, systems of the BSD family (along with Solaris, back in the day called SunOS) used the `disklabel` partitioning layout.
 Unfortunately, DragonFly BSD has diverged in this area from the main tree.
 It introduced a new partition table layout called `disklabel64` which